drog41813/weather-Dash/README.md

 # weather-Dash

 ## Description

-This password generator includes an html and css file as well as a JS file that will ask a user with a pop-up window how many characters the user would like in their password.
-Once the user provides a number indicating how many characters they would like, the window will continue to initiate pop-ups that ask the user if they would like Uppercase/Lowercase letters, special, and numbers in their password.
-Once user has answered all the pop-ups shown, a password that fits all the requirements given by the user will show up within the password generator box.
+This weather dashboard will allow the user to enter a city into the search bar, which will result in showing a card representing the current date as well as the current weather conditions such as temperature, wind speed, and humidity.
+Along with that, there will be a five-day forecast that shows the the date and weather statistics for the following 5 days in the city that was searched.
+Finally, the user will be able to recall back to past cities searched up by clicking the city's name, which will show all of the previous dates and data described.

 ## Usage
 The Password generator can be accessed through here: https://drog41813.github.io/weather-Dash/ ![Alt text](./assets/Weather-Dashboard.png)